BCDevOps/openshift-wiki/docs/HowTo/SecurityConsiderationsForDevOps.md

   - https://developer.gov.bc.ca/SonarQube-on-OpenShift
   - https://developer.gov.bc.ca/OWASP-ZAP-Security-Vulnerability-Scanning

+**What do each of these types of scanning tools do for me?**
+Static Anaysis (i.e. SonarX, CodeQL)
+     - identifies coding issues that could lead to compromise, back doors, secrets, etc Dynamic Anaysis (i.e. OWASP ZAP)
+     - testing against a live version of app for injection, Cross-site scripting (XSS), and other common web attacks (https://owasp.org/www-project-top-ten/)
+Image Analysis
+     - ensures image components are up-to-date and not vulnerable to known exploits (https://cve.mitre.org/, https://nvd.nist.gov/).

 ------
 ### <a name="container-image-scanning"></a>Container image scanning (Aqua, Xray)

-Image scanning comes in 2 forms - 1 active (Aqua), 1 passive (XRay).
+Image scanning/analysis comes in 2 forms - 1 active (Aqua), 1 passive (XRay).

 **Aqua:**